Other energy companies reviews

 By Sarah Ingrams

 Ecotricity was the first company to offer ‘green electricity’ made from renewable sources.
-Ecotricity started to offer ‘green gas’ in 2010, which is biogas generated from agricultural and food waste.
+It started offering ‘green gas’ in 2010, which is biogas it generates from grass.
 A few years later, in 2013, it launched a 100% green electricity tariff for all its customers.

-Ecotricity has no shareholders and uses its profits to fund the building of new green-energy projects.
+Ecotricity is a not-for-dividend company and uses its profits to fund the building of new green-energy projects, its opposition to fracking and network of electricity vehicle charging points.

 Find out how Ecotricity's prices compare with the best deals on the market.
 Use Which?
 Switch to compare gas and electricity tariffs.